BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page7.md

 lightmtl.emissiveColor = new Color3(0.8784313725490196, 0.7568627450980392, 0.6235294117647059);
 this._lightmtl = lightmtl;
 ```
 This texture is then used to make a new material that we'll be swapping once _setEmissiveTexture is called.
-This material is created in the Environment constructor, then passed into the [lantern constructor](#creating-lanterns)
+This material is created in the Environment constructor, then passed into the [lantern constructor](#creating-lanterns).

+Here is we create a new folder for textures in the public folder.

 3. Dynamically create a point light where the lantern is in order to light up the surroundings.
 ```javascript